yihuacheng/Dilated-Net/README.md

 ```

 ### Testing
-In leaveone folder, you can run
+In leaveout folder, you can run
 ```
 python test.py config/config_mpii.yaml 0
 ```
 or
 ```
-bash run.sh train.py config/config_mpii.yaml
+bash run.sh test.py config/config_mpii.yaml
 ```

 In the traintest folder, you can run